 The NutriBullet PRO 1000 is a straightforward personal blender that comes with a 32-ounce and a 24-ounce main jar.
 It only has one speed setting, and it doesn't have a lot of extra features or settings.
 It makes a good smoothie, but it struggles to fully crush nuts and creates a dry, powdery almond butter.

 The Breville Boss To Go Sport is a better overall personal blender than the NutriBullet PRO 1000.
 The Breville has a better build quality.
-While the NutriBullet struggles to make almond butter, the Breville produces a sticky, spreadable butter.
+While the NutriBullet struggles to make almond butter, the Breville produces sticky, spreadable butter.
 It also does a better job incorporating fibrous greens like kale into the mix, making it a better option for smoothies.
 While the Breville's parts are entirely dishwasher-safe, unlike the NutriBullet, the NutriBullet is easier to hand wash after making stickier messes like nut butter.

 The Ninja DUO is a better overall blender than the NutriBullet PRO 1000.
-The Ninja is a full-size blender that comes with a 20-oz personal jar, so it's a better choice for larger batches.
+The Ninja is a full-size blender with a 20-oz personal jar, so it's a better choice for larger batches.
 It's better-built, and it comes with more features, including preset modes, a pulse mode, a timer, and a juicer attachment.
 The Ninja can make smooth, spreadable almond butter and a more drinkable smoothie, and it crushes ice in less time.
 That said, the personal-size NutriBullet is easier to hand wash.